 installation of a new fire prop in the Fire Research Building was completed.
 The prop simulates a couch fire with flashover capabilities, and is computer controlled along with the other four props in the building.
+Planning has begun to refit building with new props and computer operational system.

 The original Burn Building was constructed in 1974.
 Since the completion of the new Fire Research Building in 2006, this building was converted into a self contained breathing apparatus (SCBA) training area and collapse rescue training building.
 However, thanks to a grant from FEMA's Assistance to Firefighters Grant, the Agency was able to have this building converted by into a working heat/burn building.
-Completion of this project took place in 2021 calendar year
+Completion of this project took place in 2021 calendar year.

-State Fire Academy Division of MS Insurance Department Strategic Plan 2024-2028 Page 9
+State Fire Academy Division of MS Insurance Department Strategic Plan 2025-2029 Page 9